Choose another writer in this calendar:

 possible hopes of making his international breakthrough there

-In 1938 Schulz was awarded the Golden Laurel of the Polish Academy of Literature.
 In 1939 Germany invaded Poland from the West and the remainder of the country was occupied by the Soviet Union.
-Between 1939 and 1941 Schulz lived in the Soviet-occupied territory, but when Germany attacked the U.S.S.R., Drohobycz was occupied by the Nazis.
-A Gestapo officer, Felix Landau, liked Schulz's drawings, arranged him a pass out of the ghetto, and commissioned him to paint frescoes in his house.
+Between 1939 and 1941 Schulz lived in the Soviet-occupied territory.
+He was employed as a Soviet propaganda illustrator.
+His illustrations appeared, among others, in the Ukrainian-language Soviet newspaper Bil'shovits'ka Pravda (Bolshevik Truth).
+When Germany attacked the U.S.S.R., Drohobycz was occupied by the Nazis.
+A Gestapo officer, Felix Landau, liked Schulz's drawings, arranged him a pass out of the ghetto, and commissioned him to paint frescoes on the bedroom the walls of his children.
 Landau killed a Jewish dentist who was protected by another Gestapo officer, Karl Günther.
 In the "Aryan" quarter Schulz was spotted by him, and shot in retaliation, on the street in November 19, 1942.
 The manuscript of his novel, entitled Messiah, is said to exist in the KGB archives relating to the Gestapo.

 "On Saturday afternoons I used to go for a walk with my mother.
 From the dusk of the hallway, we stepped at once into the brightness of the day.
 The passers-by, bathed in melting gold, had their eyes half closed against the glare, as if they were drenched with honey.
 Upper lips were drawn back, exposing the teeth.
 Everyone in this golden day wore that grimace of heat - as if the sun had forced his worshipers to wear identical masks of gold.
 The old and the young, women and children, faces with thick gold paint; they smiled at each other's pagan faces - the barbaric smiles of Bacchus." (from 'August' in The Street of Crocodiles, 1934)

 urging of the novelist Zofia Nalkowska.
-Its title can be translated as
+The reviews were good, in

 Kafka, but in spite of their threatening atmosphere, they had